Skip to main content

 curl -k -H "Authorization: Bearer $TOKEN" -X GET "https://<kube_api_ip>:6443/api/v1/nodes" | json_pp

-6. Add ServiceAccount to the kubeconfig file:
+6. Add the ServiceAccount to the kubeconfig file:

 kubectl config set-credentials <serviceaccount_name> --token=$TOKEN

-7. Switch context:
+7. Switch the context:

 kubectl config set-context --current --user=<serviceaccount_name>